 - Consequences of treatment.
-Patients under-going treatments for advanced bowel cancer experience a range of side-effects which significantly impact their quality of life – both physical and emotional.
-Unfortunately, patients don’t often get access to the treatment and support to alleviate these side-effects.
+Patients under-going treatments for advanced bowel cancer experience a range of side-effects which significantly impact their quality of life – both physically and emotionally.
+Unfortunately, patients don't often get access to the treatment and support to alleviate these side-effects

 What are we campaigning for?

-- New models of care and interventions to reduce the proportion of people diagnosed at the late stage of the disease and help ensure more people are diagnosed at the earlier stages when bowel cancer is more treatable and change of survival is high.
+- New models of care and interventions to reduce the proportion of people diagnosed at the late stage of the disease and help ensure more people are diagnosed at the earlier stages when bowel cancer is more treatable and chance of survival is high

-- A personalised approach to treatment and care to ensure advanced bowel cancer patients have access to the full range of treatment that is right for them – from specialist surgery through to ongoing treatment, care and support.
+- A personalised approach to treatment and care to ensure advanced bowel cancer patients have access to the full range of treatment that is right for them – from access to genetic testing at diagnosis and specialist surgery through to ongoing treatment, care and support

-- Advanced Multi-disciplinary regional teams to ensure specialists such as liver and lung surgeons are consulted prior to treatment decisions.
-Advanced MDTs are recognised as the best means for undertaking effective treatment decisions for advanced bowel cancer patients.
-Read our blog on the importance of advanced MDTs.
+- Advanced multi-disciplinary regional teams to ensure specialists such as liver and lung surgeons are consulted prior to treatment decisions.
+Advanced MDTs are recognised as the best means for undertaking effective treatment decisions for advanced bowel cancer patients

 What have we done so far?

 - Leading change as part of an international coalition.
-We are part of a global coalition, co-chaired by our Chief Executive Deborah Alsina MBE, to improve survival rates for advanced bowel cancer in the UK and across the world.
+In 2017 we co-chaired a global coalition of charities, to improve survival rates for advanced bowel cancer in the UK and across the world

-- We work with cancer charities across the UK to improve access to medicines and care for those diagnosed with advanced bowel cancer.
+- Work with cancer charities across the UK to improve access to medicines and care for those diagnosed with advanced bowel cancer